cfljam/cfljam.github.io/_posts/2015-06-18-R-Authoring-with-Jupyter.md

 ---
 layout: post
+title: Authoring  R in Jupyter Notebooks on Docker
 published: false
 categories: [R, Docker, Jupyter,Python]
 ---

-## Authoring  R in Jupyter Notebooks on Docker

-## creating a Jupyter environment with added R

 Although there are a number of choices I will focus on using  Docker.
 This provides a pretty similar environment regradless of OS.
 See [my previous post] on creating a [Docker definition](https://github.com/cfljam/pyRat)  for a local Jupyter server.

+## Using R in  Jupyter Notebooks

 The  major choice you face is whether to :
 1. Use a Python kernel with option for R cell magics using  [R2py](http://rpy.sourceforge.net/rpy2.html)